2023/24 UEFA European Women's Under-17 Championship round 1 groups | Women's Under-17

 Article body

-Round 1 of the 2023/24 UEFA European Women's Under-17 Championship runs in October and November, beginning the road to May's final tournament in Sweden.
+Round 1 of the 2023/24 UEFA European Women's Under-17 Championship is in progress, beginning the road to May's final tournament in Sweden.

 League A includes 28 teams, including defending champions France and the seven nations promoted from League B after round 2 of the 2022/23 edition.
 They compete in seven groups in single-venue mini-tournaments; teams finishing fourth will be relegated to League B for 2023/24 round 2, with the other positions deciding seeding for League A in that round.
 Sweden take part, although their finals place is assured as hosts.